 Custody stipulations or agreements can be incorporated into an Order, which in turn will be signed by the Court.
 Once the agreement has been incorporated into an Order and signed by the Court, it is just as binding on the parties as an Order that the Court wrote itself.
 This means that if one of the parties breaks the Order, the other party or parties will have recourse in Court, including filing for contempt or sanctions as appropriate.

-If you are interested in learning more about custody stipulations or agreements, please contact Tanner Law Offices at (717) 731-8114 to schedule a consultation with one of our attorneys.
+If you are interested in learning more about custody stipulations or agreements, contact us online or call (717) 731-8114 to schedule a consultation with one of our attorneys.